Corner functions from entanglement indices of harmonic lattices

 These corner function values are almost equal to those in the Ref.\cite{Nobili}, and are stable as the relative standard deviations are less than 0.004 or less than 0.07.
-However, in detail, the difference of $b(3\pi/4)$ from the literature is less than its STD, while those of $b(\pi/2)$ and $b(\pi/4)$ are about 4 and 3 times larger than their STDs, respectively.
+However, in detail, the difference of $b(3\pi/4)$ from the literature is less than its SD, while those of $b(\pi/2)$ and $b(\pi/4)$ are about 4 and 3 times larger than their SDs, respectively.